Why Babesia Is Frequently Missed: Symptoms, Testing Problems, and Misdiagnosis

 Babesia is a malaria-like parasite spread by ticks and commonly found alongside Lyme disease.
 Unlike Lyme disease, which is caused by a bacterium, Babesia infects red blood cells—leading to systemic, fluctuating symptoms that are frequently misattributed.

-For a complete overview of symptoms, testing, and treatment, visit our Babesia hub.
+For a complete overview of symptoms, testing, and treatment, visit the Babesia hub.

-Babesia is most easily identified in its acute stage, when parasites are visible inside red blood cells.
+Babesia is most easily identified in its acute stage, when parasites may be visible inside red blood cells.

 - High fever and chills